 Multimodal analgesia: Optimal pain management while avoiding opioids is a key enabler of patient recovery.
 Furthermore, poor acute pain management is a strong risk factor for the development of chronic pain.
 A multimodal approach is recommended, using multiple strategies before, during and after surgery.

 Postoperatively: patients are prescribed routine (not PRN) acetominophen 1gm q6hours and nonsteroidal antiinflammatory agents (NSAIDs), althought there remains some controversy over whether NSAIDs increase leak rates (1).
-Opioids are given only if adequate analgesia (<4/10) is not obtained with all of the above.
+Opioids are given only if adequate analgesia (

 1. Gorissen KJ1, Benning D, Berghmans T, Snoeijs MG, Sosef MN, Hulsewe KW, Luyer MD.
 Risk of anastomotic leakage with non-steroidal anti-inflammatory drugs in colorectal surgery.
 Br J Surg.
 2012 May;99(5):721-7